AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

 >[!CAUTION]
 >
->If you are [using reports in a publish environment](https://helpx.adobe.com/experience-manager/6-3/sites/administering/using/reporting.html#UsingReportsinaPublishEnvironment) you should configure Dispatcher to deny access to `/etc/reports` for external visitors.
+>If you are [using reports in a publish environment](https://experienceleague.adobe.com/docs/experience-manager-65/administering/operations/reporting.html?lang=en#using-reports-in-a-publish-environment) you should configure Dispatcher to deny access to `/etc/reports` for external visitors.

 ### Restricting Query Strings {#restricting-query-strings}

 Since Dispatcher version 4.1.5, use the `/filter` section to restrict query strings.
 It is highly recommended to explicitly allow query strings and exclude generic allowance through `allow` filter elements.

-A single entry can have either *glob* or some combination of *method*,*url*,*query* and *version* but not both.
+A single entry can have either `glob` or some combination of `method`, `url`, `query`, and `version`, but not both.
 The following example allows the `a=*` query string and denies all other query strings for URLs that resolve to the `/etc` node:

 ```xml
 /filter {